jakubkulhan/bunny/README.md

 ### Subscribing to a queue

 Subscribing to a queue can be done in two ways.
-The first way will run indefinetly:
+The first way will run indefinitely:

 ```php
 $channel->run(